-G2.1 Provide street connections to adjoining neighbourhood centres, residential areas, recreational reserves, regional walkways, other public facilities, and future development areas.
+G2.1 Provide street connections to adjoining neighbourhood centres, residential areas, recreational reserves, regional walkways, other public facilities, and future development areas and more direct links to existing or proposed public transport services.

 Key roading connections will be identified in any applicable structure plan.